skratchdot/skratchdot.com/projects/index.md

   descriptions on a Github profile page, a button will be added.
 When clicked, ajax requests will be made to grab the descriptions.

+- [Github: gh-pages Link](/projects/github-gh-pages-link.user.js/) - If a repository has a gh-pages branch, then this will add links to the Github Page, as well as the source code.
+These links will be added to the "description" section of Github repository pages.

+- [Github: Pull Request Links](/projects/github-pull-request-links.user.js/) - A user script to "linkify" the to/from branches on Pull Request pages.

 - [GitHub: Repo Counts](/projects/github-repo-counts.user.js/) - A user script to display repo counts when browsing repository pages.

 - [GitHub: Repo-Filter Info](/projects/github-repo-filter-info.user.js/) - A user script to display some additional info below the repository filter on a user's main profile page.

-- [Github: Pull Request Links](/projects/github-pull-request-links.user.js/) - A user script to "linkify" the to/from branches on Pull Request pages.

 - [Github: Twitter Link](/projects/github-twitter-link.user.js/) - Adds a twitter link on Github profile pages if a corresponding user name exists at Twitter.